 The trend of eCommerce stores is at an all-time high, with prospects to reach new heights.
-Among all the major platforms launched over the years, Shopify has rightly held its place as the third largest and one of the best eCommerce platforms.
+Among all the major platforms launched over the years, Shopify has rightly held its place as the third largest with over 1.75 million sellers and one of the best eCommerce platforms.
 Supporting more than 600,000 businesses across 175 countries, Shopify is the trend for budding online businesses.

-However, the mountain of tasks required to complete before the launch of your Shopify store is often confusing for new users.
+However, the mountain of tasks required to complete before the launch of your Shopify store is often confusing for new users on the Shopify trial.

 So, are you new to launching your Shopify business?